Skip to main content

 A standard "2,000 IU daily" recommendation is built on the average response.
 Your variants may put you well below or well above the average — and knowing which side changes how you supplement, when you retest, and what blood level you should actually be targeting.

 Vitamin D Intake Needs is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →